+parts if you do the work yourself, will suffice), your warranty will remain in full force.

-TOM: So, to be fair to dealers, because I'm sure there are exceptions, here's what we suggest: Take your owner's manual and go to the garage of your choice.
-Show the mechanic the list of required maintenance and ask for an estimate of what it will cost to have all of that work done, using Nissan parts.
-RAY: Then call the dealeruse genuine original manufac- parts if you do the work your- the 30,000-mile service.
-If the self, will suffice), your war- prices are the same or similar, then why not go to the dealer?
+TOM: So, to be fair to

+dealers, because I'm sure

+there are exceptions, here's

+what we suggest: Take your

+owner's manual and go to the

+garage of your choice.
+Show

+the mechanic the list 'of

+required maintenance and ask

+for an estimate of what it will

+cost to have all of that work

+done, using Nissan parts.

+RAY: Then call the dealership and ask for its price on

+the 30,000-mile service.
+If the prices are the same or similar, then why not go to the dealer?
 But I think you'll be shocked by the difference in price, Preethi.
 We have been.

 Get more Click and Clack in their new book, "Ask Click and Clack: Answers from Car Talk."
 Got a question about cars?
-Write to Click and Clack in care of this newspaper, or e-mail them by visiting the Car Talk Web site at
+Write to Click and Clack in care of this newspa-per, or e-mail them by visiting the Car Talk Web site at www.cartalk.com.